matthiasprobst/h5RDMtoolbox/README.md

 inheritance (some are already provided by the package), that further improve the bevahviour or restrict naming and/or data organization.

-The package is divided into four sub-packages, each of which concerning a separate topic towards a FAIR data workflow.
+The package is divided into three sub-packages, each of which concerning a separate topic towards a FAIR data workflow.
 Note, that dependencies among the sub-packages exists, however a clear description for each sub-package can be found:
   - `conventions`: Naming standards mostly for attributes in the HDF5 files.
 Used by wrapper classes
   - `h5wrapper`: Implementaiton of wrapper classes: Interacting/working with HDF5 files including many useful features and user-defined methods including static and dynamic layout definition
-  - `x2hdf`: package facilitating conversion processes to meet the layout requirements defined in `h5wrapperpy`
   - `h5database`: Practical and easy searching in multiple HDF5 files

 The sub-packages are described in detail in the [documentation](https://matthiasprobst.github.io/h5RDMtoolbox/).